KOB01D/E-Kart-Display/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The original project is from https://github.com/cppqtdev/Qt-HMI-Display-UI and built using Qt Qml.
 I have made a few adjustments and some new features to make it suitable for my application.
-I will also show how I use a Raspberry Pi 4 to run the program.
+I will also show how I use a Raspberry Pi 4 to run the program and make it run on boot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>